MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-AADSTS50011-redirect-uri-mismatch.md

 ---
-title: Error AADSTS50011 the redirect URI not match the redirect URIs configured for the application
+title: Error AADSTS50011 the redirect URI does not match the redirect URIs configured for the application
 description: Describes error AADSTS50011 that occurs when you sign in to an OIDC-based SSO application in Azure Active Directory.
 author: aricrowe57
 ms.date: 03/31/2023